mimran1980/rusteron_gsr/README.md

 ## Project Background

 This project is based on a fork of [`libaeron-sys`](https://github.com/bspeice/libaeron-sys).
 Since it uses C bindings, **rusteron** inherently operates in an `unsafe` context.
-This means it requires extra caution when using, as incorrect handling can lead to undefined behavior such as segmentation faults.
-For example, using a publisher after the `AeronContext` has closed will result in a segmentation fault.
+This means it requires extra caution when using, as incorrect handling can lead to undefined behaviour such as segmentation faults.
+For example, using a publisher after the `Aeron` client has closed will result in a segmentation fault.

 The purpose of **rusteron** is to take these C bindings and generate a Rust wrapper around them to facilitate more ergonomic and performant use in Rust-based applications.
 Although this is not yet fully idiomatic, it provides a working bridge to the Aeron C API.